 There are Federal and State anti-discrimination laws in place to protect employees from discrimination in the workplace.
 Marital status discrimination happens when an employer treats an employee unfairly because of bias against the employee’s marital status.
-Marital status could include employees that are single, married, divorced, widowed, separated or with a domestic partner.
-If you feel your employer has unjustly discriminated against you because of your marital status, seek legal counsel to protect our rights.
+The marital status could include employees that are single, married, divorced, widowed, separated, or with a domestic partner.
+If you feel your employer has unjustly discriminated against you because of your marital status, seek legal counsel to protect your rights.
 Contact JML Law in Long Beach at 818-610-8800 for a free consultation.
 Let our Marital Status Discrimination Attorneys ensure your rights are being enforced and possibly seek damages owed to you for enduring discrimination at the hands of your employer.

 Federal laws that protect workers from discrimination are the Age Discrimination in Employment Act, the Equal Pay Act of 1963, Title VII of the Civil Rights Act of 1964, and the Americans with Disabilities Act.
 Federal law makes it illegal to discriminate, in any State, because of:

 California, however, has its own protections for employees under California’s Fair Employment and Housing Act, which is more strict.
 California state law also forbids discrimination because of: